spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202204.0/configure-services.md

 [MariaDB](https://mariadb.org/) is provided as a service by default.
 MariaDB is about 40% faster on write operations when compared, for example, to PostgreSQL.

-Anyway, you can switch to MySQL or PostgreSQL as described below.
+Anyway, you can switch to MySQL or PostgreSQL, as described in the following sections.

 ### MariaDB

 [MariaDB](https://mariadb.org/) is a community-developed, commercially supported fork of the [MySQL](https://www.mysql.com/) relational database management system.

-See [MariaDB knowledge base](https://mariadb.com/kb/en/) for more details.
+For more details, see [MariaDB knowledge base](https://mariadb.com/kb/en/).

-{% info_block warningBox "Default service" %}
+{% info_block infoBox "Default service" %}

 MariaDB is provided as a service by default.
 You may only need to use this configuration if you are running an older version of the Docker SDK or if you've previously switched to another database engine.